-So you’ve booked your next big holiday adventure, road trip, or weekend getaway – and you can’t wait to shoot some stunning travel photos to be proud of.
+So you’ve booked your next big holiday adventure, road trip, or weekend getaways from Sydney – and you can’t wait to shoot some stunning travel photos to be proud of.
 But before you jet off – do you have the right camera gear for your trip?

 Many people aren’t aware that renting a camera and lenses for travel can be the better choice.
 From getting top quality camera gear to traveling light and saving money, here are 5 reasons why renting camera gear for travel is a smart, affordable, and convenient option.

 1. After paying for your holiday, you might be feeling the pinch

 Holidays are often costly, even if you opt for budget accommodation and flights.
 Renting your travel camera gear saves you from spending extra cash before your trip, and gives you the option of making monthly payments instead of paying for it all upfront.

 By renting, you’ll have more money in your pocket to spend on extra tours, experiences, or tasty local delicacies.